 Blues For Lester

 Blues For Lester is an extended piece with an eclectic blend of jazz (with a touch of Monk), funk, contemporary classical, and blues.
 It is an expression of my admiration for Lester Young, the great tenor saxophonist, who had many quirky qualities in his music.
-Recorded by David Arivett.
+Score demo by David Arivett.
 The instrumentation used in the demo is violin, alto flute, oboe, clarinet, French horn, bassoon, piano, bass, and drums.

 This piece draws upon aspects of Lester Young's playing that I admire and have internalized: His horizontal approach to harmony, how he played around with time in his phrasing, used "wrong" notes (from a vertical chord perspective) at times, and had an audacious sense of humor.
 They are expressed in Blues For Lester in my own style.

 After the solo section there is a free-improv interlude for the bass (not included on the recording) that leads into a 32-bar ensemble chorus.
 The chorus, starting on page 7 of the score, uses phrases from several Lester Young solos (thanks to Tim Price for the transcriptions) that I compositionally stitched together.
 The chorus starts at the bottom of the ensemble and progressively works its way up through the instruments to a full-ensemble passage with open harmonic voicings and linear writing.

 The mid-size ensemble score is for jazz soloist, 5 wind instruments, and rhythm section.
 Flexible instrumentation is used to enable the music to be played by many combinations of instruments.
 Mid-Size Ensemble describes the concepts that I used in this piece.

 "A random act of abstract.
 Quirky." --music review in All About Jazz